 14. Why do I need a mortgage before I buy a house?

 If you can get pre-approved for a loan, it can help speed up the underwriting and buying processes, getting you into your new home sooner.
+A pre-approval letter reassures buyers that financing is unlikely to fall through.

-During the underwriting process, loan underwriters will review the "3 Cs:"
+During the underwriting process, loan underwriters will review the "3 Cs":

 - Your credit history